crate/services-docs/docs/reference/overview.md

 :::

 How often you run it of course depends on you, but once a day is common for clean up.
-This expression runs every thay at 2:30 PM UTC:
+This expression runs every day at 2:30 PM UTC:

 Schedule: `30 14 * * *`